River (Bishop Briggs song): Music video

 The music video was directed by Jungle George.
 Bishop Briggs stated the video was "about embracing my inner demons and setting them loose."
 It begins with an opening shot of Bishop Briggs sinking in water.
 In the video, there is a scene where she convulses and another where she is wearing a bag over her head.

 Critical reception

 Brooklyn Magazine wrote it is “an explosive track with the potential to be a massive radio hit.
 It will leave you feeling empowered with surging bass and skyward vocals.”
 Antonio Beliveau in Life & News wrote, “Simple.
 Space.
 Repetition.
 Straight to the point… It’s not a song that goes into my iTunes after hearing it even for the third time.
 But there’s a lot to appreciate about this cut.”
 Hooligan Magazine wrote, “Parts of this track suck the air right out of the room, but Briggs never fails to throw us right back into the mix with her smooth guitar playing and slick voice.
 “River” has something for everybody.”

 Live performances

 In her television debut, Bishop Briggs performed the song on The Tonight Show Starring Jimmy Fallon on August 1, 2016.

+On January 1, 2026, she performed the song in the opening number of the 137th Rose Parade in Pasadena, California.